What are Gapeworms?

 Diagnosis of Gapeworms in Birds

 Usually your bird’s behaviour will be the strong signal for action.
-If they are having a problem breathing, shaking their heads and gasping for air, then you can be sure gapeworms are the reason.
+If they are having a problem breathing, shaking their heads and gasping for air, it is possible that gapeworms are the reason.
 Usually a sample of your bird’s feces is taken to the veterinarian who will view them under a high-power microscope where the eggs are clearly visible (they get passed through your bird’s body and excreted in the droppings).
 The veterinarian can do a worm count and from the results will be able to tell the extent of the infestation and confirm that it is gapeworm.
 During his examination of your bird, he may even be able to see the gapeworm inside the throat of your feathered friend.

 From this examination and diagnosis, he will be able to recommend a worming treatment for your bird.
 For poultry who graze the land, he will recommend rotating the grazing paddocks and treating the paddocks to get rid of the gapeworm.
 Gapeworms have a defined life cycle and breaking that cycle is the most important thing after curing your bird.
 While it is almost impossible to prevent reinfestation, with careful management and treatment it can be kept to a minimum.